Anyone can set resolutions. Keeping them is the hard part.

 Step 1: Brainstorm

-Before making a year-long commitment to what your resolutions will be in 2022, start with a brainstorming session.
+Before making a year-long commitment to what your resolutions will be, start with a brainstorming session.
 Write down what you want your life to look like in terms of your relationships, career, health, and finances.

 The key here is that you’re honest with yourself about what you want to get out of the. next 365 days.